bodrick/awesome/README.md

 *   [antfu/utils](https://github.com/antfu/utils) - Collection of common JavaScript / TypeScript utils
 *   [antfu-collective/vitesse](https://github.com/antfu-collective/vitesse) - 🏕 Opinionated Vite + Vue Starter Template
 *   [grid-js/gridjs](https://github.com/grid-js/gridjs) - Advanced table plugin
-*   [nrwl/nx](https://github.com/nrwl/nx) - Get to green PRs in half the time.
-Nx optimizes your builds, scales your CI, and fixes failed PRs.
-Built for developers and AI agents.
+*   [nrwl/nx](https://github.com/nrwl/nx) - The Monorepo Platform that amplifies both developers and AI agents.
+Nx optimizes your builds, scales your CI, and fixes failed PRs automatically.
+Ship in half the time.
 *   [oldj/SwitchHosts](https://github.com/oldj/SwitchHosts) - Switch hosts quickly!
 *   [raineorshine/npm-check-updates](https://github.com/raineorshine/npm-check-updates) - Find newer versions of package dependencies than what your package.json allows
 *   [voidcosmos/npkill](https://github.com/voidcosmos/npkill) - List any node\_modules 📦 dir in your system and how heavy they are.
 You can then select which ones you want to erase to free up space 🧹